 Ensure that a new salesperson gains a thorough understanding of the business

-- Without knowing your business, its products and services, it will be difficult or impossible to sell effectively.
+- Without knowing your business, its products and services, it will be difficult to sell effectively.

 - Training may take longer with someone new to your sector.

 - Provide basic information about your sector and competitors.

 - Put together a list of unique selling propositions (USPs) that make your product stand out from your competitors' and ensure these are fully understood.